 An interesting tension was raised several times at the first Drivers of Health meeting in Princeton.
 (You can watch the webcast of the meeting here.)
 On the one hand, there’s a temptation — even a policy need — to separate social determinants and health care.
-On the other hand, the two seem tightly intertwined.
-For

 Education is related to health.
 Better educated people tend to be healthier.
 Why?
 The pathways from education to health are varied and complex, as explained by Paula Braveman, one of the speakers at our Princeton meeting.

 Much of what I’ve learned about the effect of health care on longevity comes from the work of David Cutler.
 He’s one of our speakers at the Princeton meeting.
 This post a preview of some of what he might say.
-Cutler makes two points in his work on longevity.
-One is that in the second

 For centuries privileged classes have placed people into racial categories and acted upon them in ways that reflect and cement power.
 Racial discrimination has been woven into the fabric of many, if not all, U.S. institutions.
 The health system is not immune.

 How much value do we obtain per dollar spent on the health system?
 How has that changed over time?
 How does it compare across countries?
 These are tough but important questions.

 The risks to health faced by Americans long ago are different from those we face today.
 Some of the things that once killed many people (like poor sanitation) now kill many fewer.
 On the other hand, we now face new risks (like death from auto accidents) that didn’t exist a century ago.